Rodent Services in Pasadena, CA

 Frequently Asked Questions

 Dropping size is the fastest indicator.
-Rat droppings are around half an inch, dark, and roughly raisin-shaped.
+Rat droppings are around half an inch, dark, and roughly sausage-shaped.
 Mouse droppings are closer to a quarter inch and look more like rice grains.
-Sound location helps too — scratching overhead in the attic at night usually points to rats, while scratching in lower walls and pantry areas often points to mice.
 We confirm during inspection and build the plan around the species.

 Usually one to two days, depending on house size, foundation type, and the number of gaps.
 A small bungalow with a few clear entry points can be a one-day job.
-A larger Craftsman with vented crawl spaces and decades of accumulated gaps can take two or three.
+A larger Craftsman with vented crawl spaces and decades of accumulated gaps can take two, three, or even more.
 You get a fixed quote after the inspection.

-Rodent droppings can carry pathogens, including hantavirus, and shouldn’t be vacuumed or swept — doing so can aerosolize particles.
-We offer cleanup, decontamination, and contaminated insulation replacement as add-on services using EPA-approved products.
+Rodent droppings can carry pathogens, including hantavirus, and shouldn’t be vacuumed or swept without first being effectively disinfected — doing so can aerosolize particles.
+We offer local cleanup and decontamination, as add-on services using EPA-approved products.

 Yes.
-Roof rats nest in palms, ivy, and fruit trees throughout Pasadena, and they tend to move toward houses when food sources shift.
+Roof rats nest in palms, cypress, oaks, and more throughout Pasadena, and they tend to move toward houses when food sources shift.
 Trimming palms and removing dead fronds reduces shelter and pressure.
 During inspection, we’ll point out which trees are most worth addressing.